ZacSweers/ArraySetBackport/README.md

 ArraySetBackport
 =========

-Backport of the [ArraySet](arrayset) implementation from Android Lollipop.
-Functionally, it's nearly identical to the original code, with some minor tweaks to use the same structure that [ArrayMap](arraymap) uses to support older version.
+Backport of the [ArraySet][arrayset] implementation from Android Lollipop.
+Functionally, it's nearly identical to the original code, with some minor tweaks to use the same structure that [ArrayMap][arraymap] uses to support older version.
 This should be treated as a mirror, and not necessarily a unique implementation.

 My hope is that Google will eventually put ArraySet in the support library like they did with